Sam's Story

 My father, Mike, grew up in the Providence Public Schools.
 My mother’s father came to America as a Holocaust refugee, and he served our country as a diplomat.
 As a child, my mother, Diane, moved from country to country as my grandfather’s postings changed.
 My parents are still happily married today.

 They raised me to believe everyone deserves an equal shot, no matter who they are or where they came from.
 They raised me to care, and they taught me to believe this is what our elected officials are supposed to do, long before I had the honor of becoming one myself.
 But when I saw what our state politicians in Rhode Island were actually doing, I was horrified.
+I knew I had to fight, and I became an activist.

 In 2018 I was elected to the State Senate, making the transition from activist to legislator.
 I am incredibly thankful to the people of Senate District 5 who have placed their trust in me to make their voices heard on the senate floor.